simpleviewinc/sv-mongo-graphql-utils/README.md

   * connectionString - a string used to connect to a mongo database server
   * dbName - name of the database the apis will be used on
   * modelDirectoryRoot - folder containing one or more models to be used in the DB
+  * setupCollections - default true - If true, then when connecting it will update index definitions, and schema validation for each declared Model.
+Pass false in cases where you don't need this, such as in unit tests or if multiple containers utilize the same Model files, to speed connection times.

 * Returns `Promise` which resolves to
   * apis - Object with a key for each model.